adrienlaws/meridian59-admin-docs/README.md

 Blakod is case insensitive.
 However the codebase uses `PascalCase` or  `UpperCamelCase` to capitalize function words.

 ### My PR was merged but now everytime I submit a new one there are extra commits
-This is related to forking a repository and then clicking on the `sync changes`.\n If you submit commits A,B,C as part of your Pull Request (PR) then when it is merged typically the originating repo will squash the commits into one commit (commit D for example).
-Once merged, your fork will show commits A,B,C but the originating repo will not know anything about them since the changes were all contained within commit D.\n
+This is related to forking a repository and then clicking on the `sync changes`.\
+If you submit commits A,B,C as part of your Pull Request (PR) then when it is merged typically the originating repo will squash the commits into one commit (commit D for example).
+Once merged, your fork will show commits A,B,C but the originating repo will not know anything about them since the changes were all contained within commit D.\
-To fix this you might be able to use something like this https://github.com/repo-sync/github-sync \n Or you can use git commands to fetch the changes on the originating main or master repo, and override your forked repo main or master branch.
+To fix this you might be able to use something like this https://github.com/repo-sync/github-sync \
+Or you can use git commands to fetch the changes on the originating main or master repo, and override your forked repo main or master branch.

 reset the branch to match the upstream branch